-1. Firstly, let's introduce the principle of industrial touch screen: from the technical point of view, touch screen is a transparent absolute positioning system: therefore, it must have three characteristics:
+1. Firstly, let's introduce the principle of industrial touch screen: from the technical point of view, the touch screen is a transparent absolute positioning system: therefore, it must have three features:

 <2> Absolute coordinate system: Our traditional mouse is a relative positioning system, positioning only refers to the coordinates of the previous mouse position, and the touch screen needs to choose where to refer to, which is a relative coordinate system, the two are absolutely different in the nature of coordinates.

-<3> Detection and positioning: Touch screen technology relies on sensors working under the screen, so the principle of positioning and the sensors used determine most of the technical indicators of touch screen, including reaction speed, reliability, stability and service life.
+<3> Detection and positioning: Touch screen technology relies on sensors working under the screen, so the principle of positioning and the sensors used to determine most of the technical indicators of touch screen, including reaction speed, reliability, stability, and service life.

-1. Principles and advantages and disadvantages of capacitive screen and resistive screen:
+1. Principles and advantages and disadvantages of the capacitive screen and resistive screen:

 <2> The advantages of capacitive touch screen:

 A. It can touch more than one point.
 Now the capacitive screen with multi-touch on IP can only touch two points at the same time.
 In the soon future, it will develop into three points, four points, and more points.

 <3> The disadvantages of the capacitive touch screen: